MyMedsAndMe/spell/README.md

 RPC allows a caller to call a procedure using a remote callee.

-For simplicity's sake, let's start with the caller's half.
+Let's start with the caller's half:

 ```elixir
 realm = "realm"